Gobindpreet9/csc225/README.md

 - Random point sets of varying sizes
 - Edge cases (identical points, collinear points)

+### Performance Notes

+The current implementation of the convex hull algorithm has known inefficiencies due to accessing elements by index from a linked list data structure.
+This results in O(n) time complexity for each index-based access, leading to suboptimal overall performance for large datasets.

 ## Red Black Trees

 Implementation of a Red-Black Tree data structure with insertion, deletion, and validation functionality.